-We must always act and make decisions in the interests of Congebec, that is to say that our judgment and our actions must not be unduly influenced by external factors such as financial gain or professional advancement, whether it would benefit us, a family member or an individual with whom we share a close Personal Relationship.
+We must always act and make decisions in CONGEBEC's best interest, that is to say that our judgment and our actions must not be unduly influenced by external factors such as financial gain or professional advancement, whether it would benefit us, a family member or an individual with whom we share a close Personal relationship.

-We must avoid anything that could place us in a situation of conflict of interest.
-In general, a conflict of interest usually arises when a personal or family interest compromises our ability to make a decision objectively, on behalf of Congebec.
+We must avoid anything that could position us in a situation of conflict of interest.
+In general, a conflict of interest arises when a personal or family interest compromises our ability to make a decision objectively, on behalf of CONGEBEC.